HonkingGoose/git-gosling/docs/sandbox_create_first_github_repo.md

 ### Check your repository on GitHub

-You can now see your repository in the webinterface of GitHub.
+Go to [GitHub.com](https://github.com/) while logged in, you will see a list of repositories.
+Click on your `sandbox` repository, and go explore.
+Do not edit the file in the GitHub repository, we'll do that together in the next section.

 ## Summary